Nissan, Ghosn settle U.S. SEC claims over undisclosed compensation

-Nissan will pay $15 million (12 million pounds), while Ghosn agreed to a $1 million civil penalty and a 10-year ban from serving as an officer or director of a publicly traded U.S. company, the SEC statement said.
+Nissan will pay $15 million, while Ghosn agreed to a $1 million civil penalty and a 10-year ban from serving as an officer or director of a publicly traded U.S. company, the SEC statement said.

 Ghosn was arrested in Japan and fired by Nissan last year.
 He is awaiting trial in Tokyo on financial misconduct charges that he denies.